Homepage > Journal > Which OCR for invoices? We test ABBYY FlexiCapture

 An illustration of invoice payment

-ABBYY FlexiCapture is doing well, including the reading of document dates. | Source: PublicDomainPictures.ne
+ABBYY FlexiCapture is performing well, including the functionality of reading document dates. | Source: PublicDomainPictures.ne

 Document: online recognition